Nezu-Devs/Nezu/nezu/README.md

 #### Env vars config

-If you want to use default config method, change your _env vars_ in terminal and than run your Python file.
+If you want to use default config method, change your _env vars_ in terminal and run Python script.

 - **_Bash_**